The limitless First Incompleteness Theorem: Conclusion

 \section{Conclusion}

-Finally, we give some concluding remarks.
-The existence of a non-recursive r.e. set is essential to understand the incompleteness phenomenon.
-Given any non-recursive r.e. set $A$, we can effectively construct a r.e. theory with the same Turing degree as $A$ for which $\sf G1$ holds.
-In \cite{Friedman21}, Harvey Friedman proves $\sf G2$ for theories interpreting $I\Sigma_1$ based on the existence of a remarkable set which is equivalent to the existence of a non-recursive r.e. set.
-Whether there are minimal r.e. theories for which $\sf G1$ holds depends on the definition of minimality.
-The fact that there are no minimal r.e. theories for which $\sf G1$ holds w.r.t.
-Turing reducibility and interpretation shows that incompleteness is omnipresent and there is no limit of $\sf G1$ w.r.t.
+We give some concluding remarks.
+The existence of a non-recursive RE set is essential to understand the incompleteness phenomenon.
+Given any non-recursive RE set $A$, we can effectively construct a RE theory with the same Turing degree as $A$ for which $\sf G1$ holds.
+In \cite{Friedman21}, Harvey Friedman proves $\sf G2$ for theories interpreting $\sf I\Sigma_1$ based on the existence of a remarkable set which is equivalent to the existence of a non-recursive RE set.
+Whether there are minimal RE theories for which $\sf G1$ holds depends on the definition of minimality.
+The fact that there are no minimal RE theories for which $\sf G1$ holds w.r.t.
+Turing reducibility and interpretation shows that the incompleteness phenomenon is omnipresent, and there is no limit of $\sf G1$ w.r.t.
 Turing reducibility and interpretation.

 Both \cite{Cheng20} and this paper are about the limit of $\sf G1$.
 A natural question is: what is the limit of the second incompleteness theorem ($\sf G2$) if any?
 Both mathematically and philosophically, $\sf G2$ is more problematic than $\sf G1$.
 In the case of $\sf G1$, we are mainly interested in the fact that \emph{some} sentence is independent of the base theory.
 But in the case of $\sf G2$, we are also interested in the content of the consistency statement.
-We can say that ${\sf G1}$ is extensional in the sense that we can construct a concrete mathematical statement which is independent of the base theory without referring to arithmetization and provability predicate.
+We can say that ${\sf G1}$ is extensional in the sense that we can construct a concrete mathematical statement which is independent of the base theory without referring to arithmetization or provability predicate.
 However, ${\sf G2}$ is intensional and ``whether the consistency of a theory $T$ is provable in $T$" depends on many factors such as the way of formalization, the base theory we use, the way of coding, the way to express consistency, the provability predicate we use, etc. For the discussion of the intensionality of ${\sf G2}$, we refer to \cite{Cheng 19}.